tbensky/Prolog-CLP/README.md

 | _ is [a,b,a], Tail=[]  | [] | fails since the head [a,b,a] is not a single atom. |
 | _ is [b,a], Tail = [a] | [a] | fails since [b,a] is not a single atom. |
 | _ is [b], Tail = [b,a] | [b,a] | Succeeds since [b] is a single atom and Tail = [b,a]

+So as you can see, `p([_|A],A).` succeeds if a list is passed in that has a single atom as a head, and whose tail matches the reverse of the first part of the list.
+We think of the single character as a 'pivot point' for the palindrome.